zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilities.rst

 First, we need to create some interfaces and a class that implements them:

-  >>> from zope.interface import Interface, Attribute, implements
+  >>> from zope.interface import Interface, Attribute, implementer
   >>> class I1(Interface):
   ...     attr = Attribute('attr')